annargrs/ldt/docs/source/Tutorial/dicts/derivation.rst

  'first-of-its-kind',
  'kindness']

-Due to changes in wiktionaryparser the version is currently frozen at 0.0.4, but that may lead to problems with Python > 3.6.
-See :ref:`Wiktionary parser problems for derived terms`
+Due to changes in wiktionaryparser the version is currently frozen at 0.0.7.

 ----------------------
 Wiktionary etymologies